aridoza/foundational-java/Concurrency/concurrency2.md

 ## Executors Class (40 min)

-So far we have seen how to create threads; but threads use resources, and it would be dangerous to have programs spin arbitrary numbers of threads.
-To control this, there is a concept of a _thread pool_.
-This is a component that allocates threads from a fixed pool, and once the pool is depleted, requests for more threads block, until threads are returned to the pool.
+So far, we have seen how to create threads; but threads use resources, and it would be dangerous to have programs spin arbitrary numbers of threads.
+To control this, there is the concept of a _thread pool_.
+This is a component that allocates threads from a fixed pool; once the pool is depleted, requests for more threads are blocked until threads are returned to the pool.

 In Java, thread pools belong to the category of ExecutorServices, and are created using a factory class called _Executors_, which contains many static methods for creating different flavors of ExecutorService.
 Looking at the API for ExecutorService, there are methods for invoking, shutting down, and checking status.

 ![](resources/executorservice.png)

-We will concentrate on construction, and the methods `execute`, and `submit`.
+We will concentrate on construction, as well as the methods `execute` and `submit`.

 ### Constructing a Fixed Thread Pool

-To construct a fixed thread pool, call `Executors.newFixedThreadPool(pool-size)`, passing in the number of threads to pool.
+To construct a fixed thread pool, call `Executors.newFixedThreadPool(pool-size)`, passing in the number of threads to the pool.
 For example:

 ```java
 private final ExecutorService threadPool = Executors.newFixedThreadPool(3);
 ```

-> We made the threadPool variable private because we want to prevent any other access to it except for our class, and final so that we don't dereference it.
+> We made the threadPool variable private because we want to prevent any other access to it except for our class, and finally so we don't "dereference" it.

 That returns a new ExecutorService, which in this example we assigned to a variable called _threadPool_.

-To use that thread pool, we call the `ExecutorService.execute(Runnable)` method, providing a Runnable instance.
+To use that thread pool, we call the `ExecutorService.execute(Runnable)` method, providing a `Runnable` instance.
 This is usually done by supplying an anonymous inner class or Lambda expression.
 Here is how it looks:

 ```java
 ExecutorService threadPool = Executors.newFixedThreadPool(2);